😌 Learn How to Simplify Host Firmware Updates with the Notecard on February 2nd !

 • dead

 When the Notecard's power source is in a given state, it will adjust the period based on the values defined in the voutbound and vinbound strings.
-Note: a 0 value for any state disables that timer as a trigger for sync activity.

 For instance, if you wanted to sync outbound every 30 minutes and inbound every hour when the battery is at full strength, and throttle back as available power decreases, send a request like this: